 He completes this tour de force with his own seasoned reflections on the intrinsic strengths and weaknesses of the UN; on the development issues that really matter, such as national ownership, gender and good governance; and, to add spice to the final chapter, he also discusses the competition between the US and China in the 21st Century, arguing that, far from being a zero-sum game, the two major powers need each other.
 This should be reassuring for Morey’s angst-ridden fellow Americans, for he had a ringside seat during one of the most tumultuous periods in China’s recent history.

 Morey writes fluidly and sometimes humorously; he sets his work in a wider UN and country context (League of Nations, Marshall Plan, Post-Vietnam War, Deng reforms in China ); and he informs his trenchant insights with personality profiles – Morey met and worked with many historically interesting people - and leavens it with some enjoyable travelogue.
 Above all, he demonstrates a clear grasp of both the limits and of the potential of the UN as an instrument for promoting poverty reduction and good governance around the world.
 This should be reassuring for those who believe that, despite all its problems, the UN still has an important role to play in supporting development.

-"The United Nations at Work in Asia: An Envoy's Account of Development in China, Vietnam, Thailand and the South Pacific" by Roy D. Morey, McFarland Publishing, available from Amazon, in hard copy or as an e-book.
+Robert England is a UNA-UK member and worked in the United Nations system for more than 40 years."The United Nations at Work in Asia: An Envoy's Account of Development in China, Vietnam, Thailand and the South Pacific" by Roy D. Morey, McFarland Publishing, available from Amazon, in hard copy or as an e-book.